What is Statutory Merger?

 Differences Between Statutory Merger and Statutory Consolidation

-- In a statutory merger, one of the two parties retains its entity and another party merges into the other by losing its entity.
+- In a statutory merger, one of the two parties retains its entity, and another party merges into the other by losing its entity.
 In a statutory consolidation, when two parties come together, both of their legal entities cease to exist, and a new identity is created.

 - In a merger, the assets and liabilities of the merging company (one that loses its identity after the merger) become the property of the acquiring company (one that retains its identity intact even after the merger).
 In a consolidation, the assets and liabilities of both of the companies become the assets and liabilities of the larger company that is formed after consolidation.

-- In both merger and consolidation, the federal and state government can stop the process of merger or consolidation by using anti-trust laws if they find that by merger or consolidation, a company (new or old) gets an unfair advantage over others or can affect the market by becoming a monopoly.
+- In both mergers and consolidation, the federal and state government can stop the process of merger or consolidation by using anti-trust laws if they find that by merger or consolidation, a company (new or old) gets an unfair advantage over others or can affect the market by becoming a monopoly.

 This article has been a guide to What is Statutory Merger and its definition.
 Here we discuss how statutory merger works and its reasons, legal requirements, and differences with statutory consolidation.
 You may also have a look at these recommended M&A articles –